If you’ve ever bought and sold a rental property, a stock, or any investment, you were likely charged capital gains tax, whether you know it or not.

 The Rule #1 investing strategy is a long-term strategy that benefits investors in so many ways, like saving on taxes.

-How to Avoid Capital Gains Tax on Stocks
+Effective Strategies to Minimize Capital Gains Tax

 So, long-term capital gains are better than short-term capital gains, and as a Ruler, you should only have to deal with these anyways.
 However, taxes are taxes, so there’s a downside to long-term capital gains taxes too.
 But if you follow these tips, you can make the most of your tax situation.